 While neurotransmitter tests exist, they aren’t very useful.

-Tests can measure the amount of a neurotransmitter in your blood, saliva, or urine, but there is little to no correlation between those levels and what goes on in your brain.
-(36)
+Tests can measure the amount of a neurotransmitter in your blood, saliva, or urine, but there is little to no correlation between those levels and the levels in your brain.

-Even if these test results did correlate with neurotransmitter activity in the brain, there is no established standard for what constitutes a “normal” level.
-(37)
+Even if these test results did correlate with neurotransmitter activity in the brain, currently there is no established standard for what constitutes a “normal” neurotransmitter level.

 Additionally, neurotransmitter dysfunctions are not caused just by the amount of neurotransmitter present in the brain.

 It’s much more complicated than that.